 As long as human beings have been compelled to climb higher and higher rocks, they have required specialized equipment to support them in their snowy endeavors.
 When it comes to protective eyewear for mountaineering, the year was 1888 and the French eyewear designer Jules Baud (founder of Julbo) was the man for the job.

-Fast forward to present day and there are still only a handful of companies making high-quality polarized glacier sunglasses that are up to the task of handling these demanding conditions.
+Fast forward to present day and there are still only a handful of companies making high-quality polarized glacier sunglasses with side shields that are up to the task of handling these demanding conditions.
+When you're dealing with bright, reflective environments, dark sunglasses are the answer.

 When you’re in pursuit of summits, there are a whole lot of extra logistics to contend with.
 You certainly don’t want to be worrying about heavy, bulky sunglasses falling off your face at altitude.
 Our frames are made from superlight recycled plastic and are designed to be stronger, lighter and more comfortable than anything else on the market.

 Real talk here.
-If Mary Poppins was actually flying a kite up into the atmosphere, she would’ve been squinting pretty hard and probably wondering why she didn’t bring a pair of sunnies with a dark tint and low VLT (visible light transmission) rating for her and the kiddos.
-While most sports sunglasses allow for between 60% and 30% VLT, our glacier sunglasses are all Category 3, with a 14% VLT rating, or below.
+If Mary Poppins was actually flying a kite up into the atmosphere, she would’ve been squinting pretty hard and probably wondering why she didn’t bring a pair of dark sunglasses with low VLT (visible light transmission) rating for her and the kiddos.
+While most sports sunglasses allow for between 60% and 30% VLT, our glacier sunglasses with side shields are all Category 3, with a 14% VLT rating, or below.

 Then there’s the sweat factor to contend with.
 Sweat may be sexy, but not so much when it’s clouding your vision on a sick ascent or descent.
 Ventilation is key, which is why our side shields are perforated to prevent fogging and enhance peripheral vision.

 The best part?
-Our sunglasses cost significantly less than other brands of glacier sunglasses, come with a lifetime warranty, and part of every purchase goes towards our commitment to 1% For the Planet.
+Our sunglasses with side shields cost significantly less than other brands of glacier sunglasses, come with a lifetime warranty, and part of every purchase goes towards our commitment to 1% For the Planet.
 So you can safely summit, and help protect the ground beneath your hiking boots.

 You know what they say, ski too close to the sun, and you’re going to get...glared at.
 By the sun.
 But not in a mean way.
 Not only are the sun’s rays more intense at altitude, but the light coming off the sun bounces off the snow and (potentially) straight up into your eyeballs.